Affiliate links on Android Authority may earn us a commission. Learn more.

-How to change the batteries on an Oculus Quest 2 controller
+How to change the batteries on a Meta (Oculus) Quest 2 controller

 JUMP TO KEY SECTIONS

-- Look for the tiny arrow on the top edge of the controller battery cover — it’s quite hard to spot.
+- Look for the tiny arrow along the top edge of a controller’s battery cover.

-- Replace with fresh batteries, then slide the cover back into place until it clicks.
+- Slide the cover back into place, making sure it clicks.

 Try to use the same battery type in each controller.
 It’s hardly a disaster if you don’t, but if you’ve got an alkaline in one controller and a rechargeable in the other, your controllers will run out of power at different times.

 No need to find out the hard way — you can check battery levels at any time.